paglimo/beegfs-go/watch/README.md

 `go/` in files ending in `.pb.go`.
 See the [README](https://github.com/ThinkParQ/protobuf/tree/main?tab=readme-ov-file#beegfs-protocol-buffers-) in the protobuf repository for how to get started in the language of your choice.

-BeeWatch uses the generated gRPC client code to connect and send messages (file system modification events) to one or more subscribers that implement a gRPC server that implements the interfaces defined by the BeeWatch Protocol Buffers.
+Watch uses the generated gRPC client code to connect and send messages (file system modification events) to one or more subscribers that implement a gRPC server that implements the interfaces defined by the Watch Protocol Buffers.
-Note this section is not intended to replace the [Protocol Buffers](https://protobuf.dev/overview/) and [gRPC documentation](https://grpc.io/docs/what-is-grpc/introduction/), but rather provide details on how gRPC is used in the context of BeeWatch, and the expected way subscribers are should consume this functionality to optimize performance and avoid lost or duplicate events.
+Note this section is not intended to replace the [Protocol Buffers](https://protobuf.dev/overview/) and [gRPC documentation](https://grpc.io/docs/what-is-grpc/introduction/), but rather provide details on how gRPC is used in the context of Watch, and the expected way subscribers are should consume this functionality to optimize performance and avoid lost or duplicate events.
 A fully functional example is provided at `cmd/test-subscriber/main.go` with the inline comments providing step-by-step